Nexmo/deved-platform/content/blog/en/the-coders-guide-to-sms.md

 outdated: false
 replacement_url: ""
 ---
+As a programmer, you may have come across SMS but you may not have a full understanding of what SMS is.
 SMS stands for short message service and is a communication protocol for sending short messages over wireless networks.
 Neil Papworth sent the first SMS message on December 3, 1992.
 He wrote Merry Christmas to his co-worker Richard Jarvis, despite Christmas being almost a month away.

 Today, over [six billion people send text messages a year](https://www.cnn.com/2012/12/03/tech/mobile/sms-text-message-20/index.html) using technologies like SMS and MMS (another way to send messages).
 Companies are increasingly using SMS to reach their customers because SMS messages are convenient and customers prefer them.
 SMS messages also have a 98% open rate, which is significantly higher than other forms of communication like email.